 This is the second post in a series by Andrea Canuel and Robin Pendoley presenting the outcomes of Thinking Beyond Borders’ (TBB) impact assessment (here is post #1).
 The outcomes and analysis presented here are written for a broad audience.
-For a deeper look into the study, you can download it in its entirety.

 The development of purpose and direction is the strongest area of growth for TBB students.
 In the general population, students tend to enter college with no clear sense of what they want to learn or what they’ll do with the expertise they gain.
 While some have chosen a major, few base that decision in real world experiences.
 They haven’t explored how they’ll align their profession with the ethics and morals that shape their worldview and sense of self.
 Also, they tend to know very little about the work available to experts in their chosen field.
 As a result, they’re ill-equipped to take advantage of the educational value offered by colleges.

 For those working in higher education, this is a huge problem and a key factor in the higher education value crisis.
 Unlike K-12, college campuses rarely provide a structured and directed course.
 Rather, they are mountains of curricular, co-curricular, and extracurricular opportunities.
 Their value is accessed when students plot a course for learning and growth that’s defined by a clear sense of purpose and direction.
 Therefore, investing in the development of purpose and direction in students during the college transition is a crucial means of addressing the higher ed value crisis.

 Educators working to create social change agents know that good intentions and an understanding of social innovation and entrepreneurship aren’t enough.
 Without a sense of purpose and direction rooted in critical understanding of how to create meaningful social impact, aspiring change agents risk causing more harm than good.
 Establishing purpose and direction rooted in social change theory and experience with change agents helps ensure that students will wield the tools of social change effectively.